ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 usually grouped together with several views per design document.
 - with very large data sets, it's not efficient to page through the result set with the `all` function using 'skip' and 'limit' parameters.
 It's better to [use the startkey_docid parameter](http://glynnbird.tumblr.com/post/56617320962/iterating-over-all-couchdb-documents-the-nice)
+- when using this library to communicate with CouchDB 2.0, the `create` function will throw an error because it will fail to create a
+Cloudant Query (Mango) text index.
+After that, the other functions work although the `query` function will be slow because of the lack of an index to support it.

 It's anticipated that you start using Cloudant with this library and switch to the [Official Cloudant Node.js library](https://github.com/cloudant/nodejs-cloudant) when you're ready to build some production code.